OSEL-DAM/SimEval/README.md

 The SimEval Toolbox is a repository of Python code and interactive Jupyter notebooks for performing tasks related to **credibility assessment of computational modeling and simulation**.
-This initial release (v1.0) is focused on **code and calculation verification**.
-Code and calculation verification of both traditional partial differential equation (PDE)-based solvers, such as the finite element method, and of newer methods such as physics-informed neural networks (PINNs), are covered in this release.
+This initial release (v1.0) is focused on **verification**.
+Verification is defined as “the process of determining that a computational model accurately represents the underlying mathematical model and its solution from the perspective of the intended uses of modeling and simulation”.
+It involves two activities: code verification, which assesses whether numerical algorithms are implemented correctly, and calculation verification, which estimates numerical error in specific simulations.

 The toolbox contains the following components:
   1. Code verification of traditional PDE solvers
   2. Calculation verification of traditional PDE solvers
-  3. PINN code and calculation verification
+  3. Code verification of physics-informed neural networks (PINNs)

-### Component 1: Code verification of traditional PDE solvers
+## Component 1: Code verification of traditional PDE solvers

-This is a notebook and supporting Python code demonstrating an end-to-end example of code verification.
+This is an executable Jupyter notebook and supporting Python code demonstrating an end-to-end example of code verification.
 It provides the following:
- * Introduction to the method of manufactured solutions
+ * Introduction to the method of manufactured solutions (MMS)
- * List of test problems with exact solution available in the literature, across modeling fields
+ * List of test problems with exact solutions available in the literature, across modeling fields
  * Discussion of practical considerations including error norm choice
  * End-to-end MMS example
  * Reusable code (in notebook)

-### Component 3: Calculation verification of traditional PDE solvers
+## Component 2: Calculation verification of traditional PDE solvers

-This is a Python module named `calcverif` for computing calculation verification metrics, with an accompanying notebook.
+This is a Python module named `calcverif` for computing calculation verification metrics, with an accompanying Jupyter notebook.
   * Module typical inputs: results from a mesh discretization study, i.e., mesh sizes, quantity of interest values, theoretical order of convergence (optional)
   * Module outputs: observed order of convergence, Richardson extrapolated value, grid convergence index (GCI), plots.

 The accompanying Jupyter notebook demonstrates how the module is used.

-### Component 3: Code verification of traditional PDE solvers
+## Component 3: Code verification of PINNs

-This is a notebook and supporting Python code demonstrating the process and challenges of performing code and calculation verification for PINN solvers.
-It provides the following:
+This is a Jupyter notebook and supporting Python code demonstrating a PINN-specific code verification workflow.
+It includes the following:
+ * End-to-end PINN MMS-based code verification example
- * PINN solvers (1D solver and 2D monodomain) for experimentation
+ * Executable, flexible, PINN solvers (1D elliptic equation and 2D monodomain equation solvers) for experimentation
- * End-to-end PINN example of using the method of manufactured solutions to investigate convergence (numerical convergence to true solution of equations - not just training convergence)
+ * PINN numerical convergence analysis results examining the effects of network training choices and stochastic variability
- * Discussion of PINN-specific verification considerations and observations based on the convergence analysis results
+ * PINN-specific code verification workflow based on the convergence analysis results
  * Reusable code (in notebook and `src` folder)

 ## Repository Structure
   * `notebooks`: Interactive Jupyter notebooks
-  * `html_notebooks`: Static versions of the notebooks in HTML
+  * `html_notebooks`: Pre-rendered HTML versions of the notebooks
-  * `src`: source code, including calculation verification metrics module, and other functionality used by the notebooks
+  * `src`: source code, including calculation verification metrics module, PINN solvers, and other functionality used by the notebooks
+  * `scripts`: code for generating results and figures in the supporting publication
   * `test`: Unit tests for `src` functions
   * `saved_results`: pre-computed PINN convergence results

+## Using the Toolbox without Running Code

+The recommended starting point for each SimEval component is its accompanying Jupyter notebook.

+Users who want to explore the toolbox without installing Python, Jupyter, or any Python dependencies can view the notebooks directly on GitHub, which renders the notebook text, code, outputs, and figures in the browser:

+- Component 1 - Traditional solver code verification:
+  * See [PdeCodeVerification.ipynb](https://github.com/OSEL-DAM/SimEval/blob/main/notebooks/PdeCodeVerification.ipynb) which provides the end-to-end MMS example
+- Component 2 – Traditional solver calculation verification
+  * See [PdeCalculationVerification.ipynb](https://github.com/OSEL-DAM/SimEval/blob/main/notebooks/PdeCalculationVerification.ipynb) which provides comprehensive examples demonstrating use of the `calcverif` functionality.
+- Component 3 – PINN code verification
+  * See [PINN_Verification.ipynb](https://github.com/OSEL-DAM/SimEval/blob/main/notebooks/PINN_Verification.ipynb) which describes the PINN solvers, presents the convergence studies and results, and proposes and tests the PINN-specific verification strategy.

+For users who have downloaded the toolbox and want to view the notebooks locally without installing Python, Jupyter, or any Python dependencies, pre-rendered HTML versions are provided in the `html_notebooks` folder.

 ## Installation